 belong to any 10-truss community.
 Because the query time heavily replies on the degree of query vertices, we uniformly partition the rest of vertices according to their degrees into 10 buckets.
 We randomly select 100 sets of query vertices for each degree bucket.

-Single-vertex k-truss community search.: We first evalu-
+Single-vertex k-truss community search: We first evalu-

 ate the single-vertex k-truss community search performance and compare the query time with the TCP index and the Equitruss index.
 The results are shown in Figure 5.
-The 2- level index achieves best average query time for all graphs.
-It has an order of magnitude speedup compared to the TCP index for all graphs and 5% to 400% speedup compared to the Equitruss index for all graphs.
-The speed up is linear as all three indices have the same time complexity to handle single vertex k-truss community search queries.
-Note that very low average query time (around 10−5 second) means there is no vertex belonging to any k-truss community in that degree rank.
+The two-level index achieves the best average query time for all graphs.
+It has an order of magnitude speedup compared to the TCP index for all graphs, along with 5% to 400% speedup compared to the Equitruss index for all graphs.
+The speed up is linear, as all three indices have the same time complexity to handle single vertex k-truss community search queries.
+Notably, very low average query time (around 10−5 seconds) means that there is no vertex belonging to any k-truss community in that degree rank.

-The main reason that the 2-level index is faster than the TCP index is the avoidance of the expensive BFS search during query time.
-The reason for performance differences of the 2- level index and the Equitruss index on various graphs lies in the fact that the super-graph size of 2-level index is much smaller thus easier to locate target communities.
+The main reason why the two-level index is faster than the TCP index is the avoidance of the expensive BFS search during query time.
+The reason behind the performance differences of the two-level index and the Equitruss index on various graphs lies in the fact that the super-graph size of the two-level index is much smaller, making it easier to locate target communities.

-Multiple-vertex k-truss community query.: We first per-
+Multiple-vertex k-truss community query: We first per-

-form community-level multiple-vertex k-truss queries with both the 2-level index and the Equitruss index.
-We are not able to perform the same experiment on TCP index as there is no easy modification for it to support multiple-vertex queries.
-We can see in Figure 6 that the 2-level index ourperforms the Equitruss index by several orders of magnitude.
-This really shows the difference of two indices, the Equitruss index has
+form community-level multiple-vertex k-truss queries with both the two-level index and the Equitruss index.
+We are not able to perform the same experiment on the TCP index as there is no easy modification that would enable it to support multiple-vertex queries.
+We can see in Figure 6 that the two-level index outperforms the Equitruss index by several orders of magnitude.
+This clearly shows the difference between the two indices; the Equitruss index has